avi892nash/LaungeTest/memory-bank/activeContext.md

 - User to run `npx pod-install` (or `cd ios && pod install && cd ..`) to link the new native dependencies (`react-native-fs`, `@react-native-async-storage/async-storage`) for iOS.
 - Thoroughly test image loading and caching functionality across the app (e.g., in `LoungeCard` and `OfferDetailScreen`).
 Verify images load from the backend and are subsequently served from the local cache.
 - Update `memory-bank/progress.md` to reflect the image handling changes and new dependencies.
-- Update `memory-bank/systemPatterns.md` to document the custom image caching mechanism.
+- Update `memory-bank/systemPatterns.md` to document the new React-based architecture for the partner dashboard.
-- Update `memory-bank/techContext.md` with the new dependencies.
+- Update `memory-bank/techContext.md` to include React, Vite, and related dependencies for the partner frontend.
-- Update `.clinerules` with insights from the image caching implementation (e.g., React 19 compatibility issues, custom solution details).
+- Update `.clinerules` with insights from the React conversion process.
 - If `partner-backend` deployment on Render is still failing, analyze new error messages and address them.
-This is critical for the remote image URLs to work.
+This is critical for the remote image URLs to work and for the partner dashboard to fetch offer data.
+- **Next:**
+    1. Build the new React partner dashboard (`cd partner-backend/partner-frontend && npm run build`).
+    2. Run the backend server (`cd partner-backend && npm start` or similar).
+    3. Thoroughly test the new React-based Partner Offer Dashboard by accessing `http://localhost:3001`.
 - (Previous Frontend Next Steps - to be revisited after backend deployment and image caching are verified):
     - Verify UI/UX of `ExploreScreen.tsx` (airport search, filter dropdown).
     - Test search and filter functionalities.